Blaok/soda/README.md

-# SUPO: Stencil with Unrolling and Pipelining Optimizations
+# SODA: Stencil with Unrolling and Pipelining Optimizations

-## SUPO DSL Example
+## SODA DSL Example

     # comments start with hashtag(#)